dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
 * ajax is how we talk to api's
 * process by which a page loads new data via javascript rather than html
+* if we're talking abstaction - this allows the server to only worry about data - not about display

 <!--http://stackoverflow.com/questions/25336156/how-to-immediately-invoke-jquery-upon-clicking-remote-link-in-rails-->
 <!--https://realpython.com/blog/python/django-and-ajax-form-submissions-more-practice/-->